IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 public toggleSummary(column: IgxColumnComponent) {
 }
 ```
-As you can see, we are adding `draggable` attribute set to false.
+As you can see, we are adding `Draggable` attribute set to false.

 ### Cell Template